Skip to content

 Check out our beginner and advanced courses!

-Shoshanah has almost a decade of visual effects production experience, coordinating VFX teams in Australia and London.
+Shoshanah is a content manager and copywriter with almost a decade of experience in VFX production, coordinating teams of artists in Australia and London.
 Her credits include Mad Max: Fury Road, Ant-Man, John Wick: Parabellum, Game of Thrones, and Christopher Robin.
 She now enjoys getting to write about the film and games industry.